Symbiota/Symbiota-deprecated/config/solr/readme.txt

 Steps for configuring Apache SOLR:

 1) Download Apache SOLR from http://lucene.apache.org/solr/ and install on your server.
-Once installed and started, the SOLR admin panel can be accessed at http://localhost:8983/solr/.
-Do not start SOLR until step 6.
+Do not start SOLR at this time.

 2) Create a directory named lib in [SOLR BASE DIRECTORY]/contrib/dataimporthandler of your SOLR installation.